jeremykendall/php-domain-parser/README.md

 ~~~

-If the Public Suffix is not found or in case of error an exception which extends `Pdp\Exception` is thrown.
+If the Public Suffix is not found or in case of error an exception which extends `Pdp\Contract\Exception` is thrown.

 ### Domain resolution.